 - Herbs need 6 to 8 hours of bright light.
 South-facing windows are usually warmer and good choices for rosemary, thyme, basil, and oregano.
 East- and west-facing windows that get bright light are fine, but better for herbs that don’t like to get baked such as parsley, chives and chervil.
 Herbs don’t tolerate north-facing windows.

-- We recommend installing supplementary lighting to ensure strong growth.
-Grow Lights work for any herb as long as the light intensity is high enough.
-Place plants within a foot of full-spectrum bulbs and leave on for 12 to 16 hours a day or as instructed.
+- Here in our northern climate, we do use supplementary lighting to ensure strong growth.
+Grow lights work for any herb as long as the light intensity is high enough.

 Soil and Food